lewisMurch/lewisMurch/README.md

 - 👋 Hi, I’m @lewisMurch
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python/ C/ MatLabs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on STYLE GAN related project
-- 📫 How to reach me ...
+- 📫 How to reach me lewismurch2@gmail.com

 <!---
 lewisMurch/lewisMurch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.